 Bats are amazing animals that are important to ecosystems in the UK and worldwide.
 We have 18 species of bat in the UK, all of which are protected under European law.
 Bat populations in the UK have declined dramatically over the past century due to persecution and habitat loss.
-However, some UK bat species have recently shown some signs of increasing so there is hope.
+However, a number of UK bat species have recently shown signs of population increases so there is hope.